qdm12/cod4-docker/readme.md

 ```

 - The container UDP port 28960 is forwarded to the host UDP port 28960
-- The environment variable ARGS is optional and defaults to `+map_rotate`
+- The environment variable ARGS is optional and defaults to `+set dedicated 2+set sv_cheats "1"+set sv_maxclients "64"+exec server.cfg+map_rotate`

 #### Apache HTTP server (Optional)

-If you want your clients to automatically download your mods and usermaps:
+To allow clients to download your mod and/or custom maps
 1. Launch a lightweight HTTP server container with:

     ```bash